rumplestilzken/mksuper/README.md

 This will ask for your admin password, it is installing apt packages, inspect the script if you have an issue and run the commands yourself.
     ./install-dependencies.sh

-## Run extract.sh; This will extract all the nedded parts of the super image
+## Run extract.sh
+This will extract the super, system, vendor and product partitions, then copy them for update
     ./extract.sh

-##mksuper
+## mksuper
+This will package the super.new.img for your device
     ./mksuper.sh